Feel like a fraud sometimes? How do you overcome imposter syndrome?

 @maxwellcdavis Totally!
 Maybe it's something one never trily gets over

 I feel Imposter syndrome mainly arises from social media consumption where everyone appears to be an expert in something.
 But the Truth is nobody knows everything.
 Even the CEO's.
 I've seen this first hand.
-Just stay curious about your work and find ways to keep improving.
-That's all there is to do.

 I was supposed to lead a team at 25 and had no clue what I was doing.
 I suppose being open about it always helps